MetisProtocol/metis-sequencer-resources/README.md

 5. Submit a pull request

 ## Requirements
-* `name` The name of your Sequencer, may be max 24 characters
+* `name`: The name of your Sequencer, must not exceed 24 characters
-* `avatar` must place in this repository's /assets path
+* `avatar`: must be placed in this repository's /assets path
   * Must begin with your name and a `.png` or `.svg` file extension
   * Must fulfill the [PNG/SVG image requirements](#PNG/SVG-image-requirements)
-* `desc` A brief description of yourself or your organization, may be max 200 characters
+* `desc`: A brief description of yourself or your organization, must not exceed 200 characters
-* `address` Your whitelist address for sequencer lock-up.
+* `address`: Your whitelist address for sequencer lock-up.
 Must be 42-character long hexadecimal strings that start with '0x'.
-* `seq_addr` The Sequencer address provided by the server after you run the Sequencer.
+* `seq_addr`: The Sequencer address provided by the server after you run the Sequencer.
 Must be 42-character long hexadecimal strings that start with '0x'.
-* `pubkey` The public key provided by the server after you run the Sequencer.
+* `pubkey`: The public key provided by the server after you run the Sequencer.
 Must be 64 bytes (128 hexadecimal characters) long.
 Please delete the '04' character in its original format.
-* `url` A link to your website or x.com profile.
+* `url`: A link to your website or x.com profile.
 Must be prefixed with https://
-* `lst_name` The name of the LST associated with the Sequencer.
+* `lst_name`: The name of the LST associated with the Sequencer.
 Optional, with a maximum of 24 characters.
-* `lst_url` A link to your website or x.com profile.
+* `lst_url`: A link to your website or x.com profile.
 Must be prefixed with https://

 ### PNG/SVG Image Requirements
 * Use the same width and height for the aspect ratio of 1